Paul Shaffer: Honours

-The National Black Sports and Entertainment Hall of Fame inducted Paul Shaffer in 2002 for his part in opening doors in the entertainment industry for African-Americans.
+The National Black Sports and Entertainment Hall of Fame inducted Shaffer in 2002 for his part in opening doors in the entertainment industry for African-Americans.

 Shaffer was inducted into the Order of Canada, Canada's highest honour, in 2007.

-In May 2015, the Ride of Fame honoured Paul Shaffer with a double-decker sightseeing bus in New York City to commemorate his long run as the leader of the CBS Orchestra for the Late Show with David Letterman.
+In May 2015, the Ride of Fame honoured Shaffer with a double-decker sightseeing bus in New York City to commemorate his long run as the leader of the CBS Orchestra for the Late Show with David Letterman.

-In 2010, Shaffer appeared with Bachman & Turner at the Roseland Ballroom in New York.
-His appearance was included on the live album recorded on that date.